Edo Rep empowers youths, Women with skills, cash, tricycles, motorbikes, yam seedlings

 The chairman of Akoko-Edo traditional council and Odafe of Ewan community, HRH Oba Peter .O.
 Okarah, on behalf of other Highnesses, appreciated Comrade Akpatason for the successful completion of the Akoko-Edo Traditional Rulers Council Hall which he described as an edifice.

 Excited Oba Okarah noted that “Hon.
-Akpatason has done other marvelous projects in Akoko Edo even as a lawmaker.”
+Akpatason has done other marvellous projects in Akoko Edo even as a lawmaker.”

 The Imah IV of Somorica, HRH Oba Alhaji Sule Idiaye, who corroborated the views of the chairman of Akoko-Edo Traditional Council said Hon Akpatason has won the heart of all.